 MacBook computers are designed to be thin and light with powerful functions to benefit users’ work.
 However, more and more users find Common Problems with MacBook Pro or MacBook Air.
-Things go tougher if you are also trapped in the MacBook Pro’s unexpected issues.
+Things go tougher if you are trapped in the MacBook Pro’s unexpected issues.

 But don’t worry too much about that.
 We can help you out.
 This guide will help you troubleshoot the most common issues of the MacBook Pro.
 Please follow it to get out of the trouble.